agaif/Triangulations-like-OP2/README.md

 This repository contains C++ programs that implement algorithms for the paper A.A.
 Gaifullin, "634 vertex-transitive and more than $10^{103}$ non-vertex-transitive 27-vertex triangulations of manifolds like the octonionic projective plane", arXiv???

 This README file contains only technical information on the realizations of the algorithms.
-For the goals and descriptions of the algorithms, see the quoted paper.
+For the aims and descriptions of the algorithms, see the quoted paper.

 ## General information

-Each directory, except for the directory common
+Each directory, except for the directory **common**, contains a separate program.
+Below is the list of all these programs with their short descriptions.
+The directory **common** contains two **.cpp** files (together with the corresponding **.hpp** files) that are used by all the programs.
+Namely, **myiofunctions.cpp** contains input/output functions and **permutation.cpp** contains the class **Permutation**.